-Thank you to our partners for supporting the Sound Check programme, enabling music-making for young people and creating life-changing opportunities: The Learning Foundry, The Liverpool City Region Combined Authority (through the Strategic Investment Fund), Edsential and Wirral Council.
+Thank you to our partners for supporting the Sound Check programme, enabling music-making for young people and creating life-changing opportunities: The Learning Foundry, Arts Council England, The Liverpool City Region Combined Authority (through the Strategic Investment Fund) and Wirral Council.
 AdLib are our Production Partner on the Sound Check programme.

 “Gaining the skills involved in sound and light engineering was difficult, which made it all the more rewarding when I found myself able to successfully do the tech for a set of live performances from a local band, Denio.”